-Langtangen, H.P.: A Primer on Scientific Programming with Python.
-Springer
+Langtangen, H.P.
+(2016) A Primer on Scientific Programming with Python.
+Heidelberg, Berlin, Springer, 10.1007/978-3-662-49887-3

-Billo, E. J.: Excel for Scientists and Engineers.
-Wiley
+Billo, E. J. (2007) Excel for Scientists and Engineers, Hoboken, New Jersey, John Wiley Sons Inc.

-EE\3.03 Statistics and Data Processing
+EE_3.03 Statistics and Data Processing

-Code Workload Credits Level of module Frequency of Duration EE_3.03 150 h 5 CP 2 nd semester offer 1 semester Summer semester Courses Teaching time Self-study Planned group Lecture "Statistics Lecture "Statistics": 45 h / 3 75 h / 5 SWS size semester hours po semester hours per week (SWS) Lecture: open Exercises "Statistics": 30 h / 2 SWS Practical training: 2 x 25 students
+Code Workload Credits Level of module Frequency of Duration EE_3.03 150 h 5 CP 2 nd semester offer 1 semester Summer semester Courses Teaching time Self-study Planned group Lecture "Statistic s": 45 h / 3 75 h / 5 SWS 75 h / 5 SWS size semester hours p er week (SWS) · Lecture: open Exercises "Statist ics": 30 h / 2 SWS Practical training: 2 x 25 students

-The purpose of this module is to provide an introduction to descriptive statistics and statistical inference.
-Students who have completed this module successfully haven a good grounding in practical data analysis.
-They are able to explain and apply the basic concepts and techniques in descriptive statistics and of statistical testing and estimation.
+This module has provided an introduction to descriptive statistics and statistical inference.
+Students who have completed this module successfully have gained a good grounding in practical data analysis.
+They are able to explain and apply the basic concepts and techniques in descriptive statistics as well as of statistical testing and estimation.
 Students are skilled in interpreting and communicating the results of a statistical analysis in the context of an environmental or technical problem.